voidwyrm-2/Space-Hunters/README.md

 ## Other stuff

-All art except the background is made by me(still working on that)(also very proud of the shading on [PoliceCruiser.png])
+All art except the background is made by me(still working on that)(also very proud of the shading on PoliceCruiser.png and SpaceHunter-42B.png)

 Music is not made by me